Short-circuit logic: Short-circuit evaluation and proposition algebra

-We stated in Section~\ref{sec:Intro} that the presence of side effects refutes the commutativity of ${\leftand}$.
-This implies that in static \CP\ and PL, it is not possible to express propositions with side effects, which perhaps explains best why static valuation congruence seems the most interesting and well-known (two-valued) valuation congruence.
-Nevertheless, we found that short-circuit evaluation and sequential connectives brought an interesting perspective on this valuation congruence.
-In fact, short-circuit logic turned out to be a crucial tool in finding an axiomatization of static valuation congruence that is more simple and elegant than $\CP_\stat$, as we will show in Section~\ref{subsec:SSCL}.
+In Section~\ref{sec:Intro} we stated that the presence of side effects refutes the commutativity of ${\leftand}$.
+This implies that in static \CP\ and propositional logic, it is not possible to express propositions with side effects.
+Finally, we note that short-circuit evaluation and sequential connectives yield an interesting perspective on static valuation congruence.
+In fact, short-circuit logic turned out to be a crucial tool in finding an axiomatization of static valuation congruence that is more simple and elegant than $\CP_\stat$ as defined in~\cite{BP10}; we return to this point in Section~\ref{sec:Digr}.

-\section{Free short-circuit logic: \FreeSCL}
+\section{Free short-circuit logic}

-In this section we provide a generic definition of a {short-circuit logic} and a definition of \FreeSCL, the least identifying short-circuit logic we consider.
-In Section~\ref{subsec:SCLe} we define a set of equations that is sound in \FreeSCL\ and raise the question of its completeness.
+In this section we provide a generic definition of a {short-circuit logic} and a definition of \FreeSCL\ (Free \SCL), the least identifying short-circuit logic we consider.
+In Section~\ref{subsec:SCLe} we present a set of axioms that constitutes an equational axiomatization of \FreeSCL, for which we use an intermediate result that we prove in Section~\ref{subsec:cpl}.
+We define normal forms in Section~\ref{subsec:snf} and analyze the structure of the associated $se$-trees in Section~\ref{subsec:tree}.